Dual Diagnosis Treatment Burlington, IA

 Services provided:

-• Housing services, mental health services and case management
+• Sober housing services, recovery management and mental health services

 Western Illinois University Aod Resource Center - 38.4 miles from Burlington, IA

-Western Illinois University Aod Resource Center is a dual diagnosis treatment center in Macomb, IL that provides treatment for mental health and substance use disorders that include major depressive disorder as well as bulimia.
+Western Illinois University Aod Resource Center is a dual-diagnosis treatment center in Macomb, IL that provides treatment services for mental health and substance use disorders that include OCD as well as schizophrenia.

 Address: 1 University Circle, Memorial Hall 102, Macomb, IL 61455 in McDonough County